-Figure~\ref{fig:fig4_python}c visualizes Python’s growth, highlighting all tasks in which it ranks among the top three languages.
-Initially focused on data science, Python spread between 2014 and 2018 into tasks ranging from app development to web-related work, DevOps, and cloud computing.
-Today, it is the dominant language for at least one task in every cluster.
-As detailed in Appendix~\ref{section_reweighted}, this pattern is preserved when we re-weight languages by their GitHub script counts, a proxy for real-world usage—indicating that Python’s reach extends well beyond Stack Overflow.
+Fig.~\ref{fig:fig_python}c visualizes Python’s growth, highlighting all skills for which it ranks among the top three languages.
+Initially focused on data science, Python spread between 2014 and 2018 into software development areas that range from app development to web-related work, DevOps, and cloud computing.
+Today, it is the dominant language for at least one skill in every cluster.
+As detailed in the Appendix~\ref{section_reweighted}, this pattern is preserved when we re-weight languages by their GitHub script counts --- a proxy for real-world language usage --- indicating that Python’s reach extends beyond Stack Overflow.